Deja vu: LA County sheriff closes gun shops again

 On Wednesday, Gov. Gavin Newsom was asked during a news conference if he believes gun shops are essential.
 He demurred, saying it was up to sheriffs to determine that in their jurisdictions.

-In issuing his closure order Thursday, Villanueva cited the governor's executive order on statewide closures during the crisis as stipulating gun stores are not essential.
+In issuing his closure order Thursday morning, Villanueva cited the governor's executive order on statewide closures during the crisis as stipulating gun stores are not essential.
 However, the order does not explicitly mention those businesses.

-Villanuneva said the shops may no longer sell to the general public but may still supply security guard companies.
-Anyone who already already has purchased a gun and possess a valid safety certificate can pick up their firearms, he said in a statement.
+Villanueva said the shops may no longer sell to the general public but may still supply security guard companies.
+Anyone who already has purchased a gun and possesses a valid safety certificate can pick up their firearms, he said in a statement.

+Deputies have not needed to issue citations yet to enforce the order, the sheriff said Thursday afternoon during a news conference.

+The sheriff appears to be trying to carve out a legal middle ground by not in effect seizing individuals’ already purchased firearms and by allowing the stores to serve security guard companies, said Sam Paredes, executive director of Gun Owners of California.

 County Supervisor Sheila Kuehl said while she personally thinks gun stores are not essential businesses, the conflicting findings by Villanueva and the county likely need to get sorted out by a judge.